-1. Put egg in a clear cup or bowl, fill with vinegar until the egg is completely covered.
+1. Put the egg in a clear cup or bowl, fill with vinegar until the egg is completely covered.

 2.Wait a few days until the acid in the vinegar has dissolved the shell of the egg to reveal your naked egg!

 3. Once your egg is naked, you can gently take it out of the cup and let the kids feel how soft the membrane is without the shell.
-You can talk about how the shell is a base and the vinegar is an acid and explain how it dissolved.
+You can talk about how the shell is a base and the vinegar is an acid and explains how it dissolved.
 We also talk about how the membrane of the egg is semi-permeable, which means that water can pass through the membrane.
 Which leads to the second part of the experiment.

 4. If your egg hasn’t broken yet, some will, you can add food coloring to another cup of water and watch as the inside of the egg becomes the same color.
-The egg will also grow if you put it in the water, because it is semi-permeable.
-So you can compare the size of the egg that has been sitting in the water with the an egg still in its shell.
+The egg will also grow if you put it in the water because it is semi-permeable.
+So you can compare the size of the egg that has been sitting in the water with an egg still in its shell.